-v2.6.2 — agentic coding harness · parallel coding agents · basic orchestrator
+v2.8.12 — agentic coding harness · subscription-backed coding agents · master daemon

 An agentic coding harness for the coding agents you already pay for.

-A basic orchestrator for your installed claude and codex CLIs — no API tokens, no SaaS.
-Spawn parallel coding agents in tmux on the healthiest of your Claude Code and Codex subscriptions, watch every pane on a 2 Hz camera grid, and gate every claim with a runtime verifier.
+A master daemon for your Claude Code / Codex dev team — no API tokens, no SaaS.
+Spawn parallel coding agents in tmux on the healthiest of your subscription accounts, watch every pane on a 2 Hz camera grid, gate every claim with a runtime verifier, and talk to it from the dashboard, Telegram, the CLI, or any /mcp client.
 Your laptop closes.
 The work keeps shipping.

 $curl -fsSL https://subctl.com/install | bash